 If you moor alongside, say hello or leave a note.
 You'll often find that your neighbour is happy to keep an eye on your boat when you're out.

-- If they are mooring using rings then you can just tie up to their boat, but don't attach anything to potentially-fragile bits, such as a handrail or vent, because they're not designed to hold the weight of another boat.
+Don't attach lines to potentially-fragile parts of their boat, such as a handrail or vent, because they're not designed to hold the weight of another boat.

 Can I moor three or four abreast?